 The best way to accomplish this is to block the hash of the specific installer.

-Can't I just block the path the installer?
+Can't I just block the path to the installer?

 Technically yes, it's possible to block the path to the installer with Santa.
 However this is not the most secure way.
 This is super easy to bypass (just relocate or rename the app).
 And there may even be a race condition between the installer arriving on disk and the app store automatically opening it before Santa has a chance to: